 Copyright © Nucleus Medical Media, Inc.

 Education and structured programs can help children and teens learn about alcohol and how it affects families and society.
-If you are a parent, be a good role model for your children by avoiding alcohol or drinking in moderation in a safe environment and without driving.
-Moderation is is one drink or less per day for women and two drinks or less per day for men.
+Parents can be good role models for their children by avoiding alcohol, or drinking in moderation in a safe environment without driving.
+Moderation is one drink or less per day for women and two drinks or less per day for men.